thagat/GAPlugin/README.md

 For additional info, take a look at the [Plugman Documentation](https://github.com/apache/cordova-plugman/blob/master/README.md)

 ## Usage

+Add the GAPlugin.js script to your index.html file:

+    <script src="GAPlugin.js"></script>

 The plugin creates the object `window.plugins.gaPlugin

 After onDeviceReady, create a local var and startup the plugin like so;